BryanHarrisScripts/Afterglow-Echoes-of-Sentience/Character/Character Development Act 2.md

-# Character Development Checklist: Navigating the Transformation in Act 2
+# Character Development Checklist: Act 2

+### Navigating the Transformation

 A writer should consider the following questions to guide their understanding and development of the story, characters, internal and external influences, theme, and plot within the context of Act 2: